Panthers fire GM Marty Hurney after another losing season - WHIZ News

 Hurney’s contract was set to expire after the season.

-“I notified Marty that we would not be extending his contract beyond the 2020 season,” Panthers owner David Tepper said.
-“This was a difficult decision.
-Marty has been a valuable member of our franchise and there is no way to convey my level of respect for him.
-We sincerely appreciate his hard work over 19 seasons and wish him well moving forward.”
+“Marty is a little more traditional and I am probably a little more data-driven and analytical,” Panthers owner David Tepper said Monday in a videoconference call.
+“I think meshing those two things would be good.
+A little bit of fresh and refresh would be good. … Sometimes you need a change, and it’s that simple.”

-The team will begin its process of finding a replacement GM immediately.
+The team will immediately begin a search for a new general manager.

+Tepper said he is looking for “alignment and collaboration” between the team’s next general manager and first-year head coach Matt Rhule, who signed a seven-year, $62 million contract last year to join the Panthers.

+“Collaboration doesn’t mean you don’t have arguments about who you are picking,” Tepper said. “(We want) a decision maker, somebody who is a good manager.”

+Carolina plays at Washington on Sunday, adding some intrigue to this weekend’s game.

+“Some of the timing in this decision was out of that respect for Marty to make sure he has the opportunity to look at other places,” Tepper said.
+“And for the organization, if we’re looking at other (candidates), people know we’re looking.
+So it’s mutually beneficial in that respect.”

-That had been Hurney’s second stint with the Panthers.
-He served as the general manager from 2002-12 and again from 2017-20.
+This had been Hurney’s second stint with the Panthers.
+He was the general manager from 2002-12 before being fired by former owner Jerry Richardson.
+Richardson rehired Hurney in 2017.

-The Panthers made four playoff appearances under Hurney, won two division titles and played in one NFC Championship, resulting in a trip to Super Bowl in 2003.
-The Panthers made a second trip to the Super Bowl in 2005 under Dave Gettleman.
+The Panthers made four playoff appearances under Hurney, won two division titles and played in one NFC championship game, resulting in a trip to the Super Bowl in 2003.
+The Panthers made a second trip to the Super Bowl in 2015 under Dave Gettleman.

-Hurney was responsible for drafting players like quarterback Cam Newton in 2011 and linebacker Luke Kuechly in 2012.
-The two players each won NFL Rookie of the Year, making Carolina just the fourth team to have consecutive offensive or defensive rookies of the year since The Associated Press started presenting the awards in 1967.
+Hurney drafted several star players such as quarterback Cam Newton in 2011 and linebacker Luke Kuechly in 2012.
+Both won NFL Rookie of the Year awards, making Carolina just the fourth team to have consecutive offensive or defensive rookies of the year since The Associated Press started presenting the awards in 1967.
+He also selected safety Jeremy Chinn in the second round this year, and he leads all rookies in tackles.

 “I want to thank Dave and Nicole for the opportunity to be a part of this organization over the last three seasons,” Hurney said in a statement.
 “I have a great relationship with Matt and everybody in the building.
 I believe this team is well-positioned for the future and wish Matt, the players and the entire organization all the best.”